Photographer Tasneem Alsultan on Walking Away From Western Media

 Alsultan is one of them, using her platform with nearly 200 thousand followers to amplify stories coming out of Gaza.

-But the stories that will reach people the most effectively are those that are accessible—that use storytelling and humour as a conduit for connection, Alsultan said.
+But the stories that will reach people the most effectively are those that are accessible—that use storytelling and humor as a conduit for connection, Alsultan said.
 Some use travel and food, while others use music and art.
-She used the Netflix show 'Mo' as an example, a comedy-drama series that follows a young Palestinian man in Houston, Texas.
+She used the Netflix show Mo as an example, a comedy-drama series that follows a Palestinian refugee in Houston who is seeking asylum in the US.

-“'Mo' tells a beautiful story, but if it were only about genocide or Gaza, people would be exhausted and not follow,” she says, adding that the same is true for the Saudi women’s stories she captures through photography.
+“Mo tells a beautiful story, but if it were only about genocide or Gaza, people would be exhausted and not follow,” she said, adding that the same is true for the Saudi women’s stories she captures through photography.
 People around the world relate to the struggles and complexities of marriage.

-“Because,” she says, “suddenly Saudi women are everywhere.”
+“Because,” she said, “suddenly Saudi women are everywhere.”